davidmead/eleventy-sample/posts/2021-12-11-babies-wineries-power-cuts.md

 tags:
   - post
   - personal
+  - drink
+  - memories

 layout: layouts/layout-post
 ---

 ## Babies
 Josh arrived home from [school](https://www.weschools.org/northhighschool_home.aspx "North High School") with a "baby" this weekend.
 As part of his Child Development class he has to feed, burp, rock, change, and generally care for a <a href="https://www.bostonglobe.com/2020/01/14/magazine/my-teenager-brought-an-infant-simulator-home-school-i-think-im-grandma-now/" title="Article from Boston Globe about infant simulators">doll that cries at pre-programmed times</a>.

 He couldn't fob it on us, or just leave it in his room, as it's linked to a wristband he wears for the weekend.
 And it's just not him that it wakes.
 One of dogs started barking when the infant cries started emanating from his room early in the morning.